nishikaverma/STUDENT-S_ATTENDANCE_AND_LIVE_TRACKING_SYSTEM/README.md

 ​   model.py ------------>  controller.py  -----------> views.py   ​

 ​model.py :  It manages all the updations and maintainance (attendance marking, attendanec file creation, etc.) of CSV files.
-​controller.py :  It takes all the event requests from "views.py" , process it, and sends the response back .
+​controller.py :  It takes all the event requests from "views.py" , process it, and sends the response back .Also forwards the requests to model.py, if required, accepts & transfers the  response back to views.py
-      Also forwards the requests to model.py, if required, accepts & transfers the  response back to views.py ​views.py : Contains all the GUI (Front end) of app.
+​views.py : Contains all the GUI (Front end) of app.
 Takes all the requests.

 ​​​​​​​ALGORITHM ​​​​​​​​​